kuzzleio/documentation-old/src/plugins-reference/plugins-features/index.md

 Depending on the properties it exposes, a plugin can extend of one or several of the following features of Kuzzle:

-* Core
 - Listening asynchronously to events (on the same thread or a separate one),
 - Listening synchronously to events (and intercept the Request life-cycle),
 - Adding a controller route,
 - Adding a new authentication strategy.
-* Proxy
-  - Adding a new communication protocol.